Frequently Asked Questions

 Are drinks provided on board?

-On our day trips, we offer you a glass of champagne or a soft drink when you arrive on board.
+On our day trips, we offer you a glass of premium English sparkling wine or a soft drink when you arrive on board.
 There is plenty of water, tea and coffee for you to enjoy during your sail.
 You are welcome to bring or pre-order further drinks to enjoy during your meal.
 On our all-inclusive sailing holidays, all drinks are included on board the yacht.

 Once I book, how do I pay?